 SERVICING QUEENSLAND

-Get expert advice prior to clearing vegetation to help navigate the entire Protect Plant Survey process.
-We can help you determine whether your property is located within a high-risk clearing area under the Nature Conservation Act 1992 and how to complete planned clearing.
+Seek expert advice before clearing vegetation and let us assist you in navigating the protected plant survey process.
+We can help you determine if your property is in a high-risk area under the Nature Conservation Act 1992 and guide you through the steps needed for responsible planned clearing.

 Are protected plants present within your planned clearing area?